When it comes to your insurance costs, the deductible probably isn’t the first thing you think of.

 What is a collision deductible waiver?

-A collision deductible waiver is an add-on you can buy for collision coverage.
+A collision deductible waiver (also known as CDW or collision waiver of deductible) is an add-on you can buy for collision coverage.
 This means that it will pay your collision deductible if your car is damaged in an accident with an uninsured driver.

 Normally if you have collision coverage, the costs of repairing your car are subject to a deductible.
 This means that you pay the first portion of the claim up to a certain amount.
 This is usually somewhere between a few hundred dollars and $1,000.